julien731/AuthPress/README.md

 **Tested up to:** 3.8

-**Stable tag:** 1.0.2

 **License:** GPLv2 or later

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-A Google Authenticator WordPress plugin which safely adds 2-factor authentication to your blog.
+A Google Authenticator WordPress plugin which adds 2-factor authentication to your blog.

 ## Description ##